CircleCI-Public/config-preview-sdk/README.md

 ## Configuration version 2.1
 With the introduction of build processing we are making available version 2.1 of build configuration.

-A few things to keep in mind:

-* If you use v2.1 configuration we will no longer support legacy syntax no longer documented (mostly impacts companies that were very early adopters of CircleCI 2.0 during our initial previews).
+**Important caveats about 2.1 configuration**:

+* Parameter evaluation in configuration uses the syntax `<< parameters.foo >>`, so any use of `<<` in 2.1 or later will need to be escaped using a prefix of `\` if you are using it for things where you want it to be unevaluated in your shell commands, such as when used in a heredoc declaration.
+We may adjust this behavior in the future to do some auto-escaping, but it will always be safe to escape it when you want a literal `<<` to remain in your shell steps.
 * Local builds do not support v2.1 config.
 There is a work-around, in that you can use the new `circleci config expand` command to process your configuration, save the result locally, then run it as a local build.
+* If you use v2.1 configuration we will no longer support legacy syntax no longer documented (mostly impacts companies that were very early adopters of CircleCI 2.0 during our initial previews).
+This includes old keys such as `shell` as a synonym for `run` and `setup_docker_engine` as a synonym for `setup_remote_docker`
 * Any code you write with v2.1 will only work with build processing on, so we recommend you work in a branch and only merge to your master once you're comfortable that you won't be turning build processing back off - if you turn off build processing any of the new config features introduced in 2.1 or later will cause your builds to fail.

 ## Staying informed